 It is in this category that the Murmur shines.
 The pack is by far the lightest we have reviewed, weighing in at 12.5 ounces or a mere 9 ounces stripped.
-This is striking, considering the next-lightest pack is the Granite Gear Virga 2, which weighs in at 18.5 ounces.
-That said, the Virga has a much larger capacity, so it makes sense that it weighs more than the fairly small Murmur.

 Load Carrying Comfort

 The Murmur is designed in a similar style to the Mariposa.
 Both Gossamer Gear packs have a foam back pad that is removable as well as very lightly padded shoulder straps.
 The Murmur also has a removable, lightly padded waist belt that provides a bit of extra support.
 The removable foam pad is the best part of this suspension system; we found it easy to take off as a seat to avoid sitting on the pack itself.
 It's not comfortable when carrying loads over 20 pounds, which is fairly obvious when looking at the minimalist suspension system and lightweight materials used in its construction.
-A similar, but more burly pack option is the CDT, whose minimalist design mirrors that of the Murmur while providing more support and storage space.

 Some features that can be removed to reduce the weight of this pack even more (the foam back panel and the waist belt).
 This makes the pack extremely light and reduces the minimal support even more.
 That said, this makes the Murmur a great daypack for short hikes from a base camp.
 The Murmur scored low in this metric because its use is so specific; it's not designed for base weights over 10 pounds, which requires specific, compressible ultralight gear.
-For a more versatile pack, check out the CDT, which has a larger capacity and will perform well in a larger range of situations.

 The Gossamer Gear Murmur is a niche pack designed for expert ultralighters willing to cut down their base weight to the bare minimum.
 The pack is made of very light nylon and mesh and has a fairly simple design.
 The main body has a capacity of only 30 liters, making it one of the smallest packs we have tested in this review.
 If you are looking for a very lightweight, small capacity pack, then this is a good option.
 But, if you are not sure, there are many other options out there that are more versatile and designed with a wider range of uses in mind.